 What is CFR?

-Cost and Freight, or CFR is a legal, international trade term, which specifies in a contract, that the seller is required to arrange for the carriage of goods by sea to a port of destination and provide the buyer with the documents necessary to obtain them from the carrier.
-Thus, the seller is responsible for the carriage of goods to the named port of destination.
+Cost and Freight, or CFR is an international legal trade term which specifies that the seller is required to clear the goods for export, deliver them onboard the ship at the port of origin, and pay for the transportation of these goods to the port of destination.
+The seller must also provide the buyer with the documentation, necessary for pickup of the goods from the carrier at the destination port.
 CFR is a term used strictly for cargo transported by sea or inland waterways.

-When is risk transferred to the buyer from the seller in CFR?
+According to CFR Incoterms, when is risk transferred to the buyer from the seller?

 When should CFR be used, as opposed to CIF and CPT?